-SUPPORT FOR UN-AFFILIATED PROJECTS
+SUPPORT FOR UN-AFFILIATED PROJECTS (2011 - 2023)

 CWM PIs and data managers continue to provide data and support to other research projects around the Great Lakes even though CWM PIs are not collaborators on these projects.
 Dr. Laura Bourgeau-Chavez at Michigan Tech University mapped the spatial extent of Great Lakes coastal wetlands using GIS and satellite information to help in tracking wetland gains and losses over time (Implementation of the Great Lakes Coastal Wetlands Consortium Mapping Protocol, funded by GLRI).
 We provided her with vegetation data and sampling locations each year to assist with this effort.
 Dr. Bourgeau-Chavez was also given funding to assess herbicide effectiveness against Phragmites in Green Bay and Saginaw Bay.
-CWM data are being used to EPAGLNPO GL-00E01567-6 Semi-annual report October 2024 Page 155 of 201 find the best locations, provide baseline data, and provide pointers on site access (from field crew notes) in support of this project.
+CWM data are being used to find the best locations, provide baseline data, and provide pointers on site access (from field crew notes) in support of this project.